OutSystems/docs-support/src/enterprise/maintenance/multiple-db-catalogs-schemas.md

 ![Screenshot of the Service Center interface for configuring a new database catalog with fields for logical name and catalog name.](images/multiple-db-catalogs-schemas_4.png "Configuring a New Database Catalog in Service Center")

-### Create a new Database (Schema) in Oracle
+### Create a new database (schema) in Oracle

-To create a new database Schema, go to Service Center, and in **Database Schemas** select **Configure new Schema**.
+To create a new database schema, go to Service Center, and in **Database Schemas** select **Configure new Schema**.

 Fill in the information for the new schema and download the configuration script.
 Then, execute the script (as DBA) in the Oracle database to effectively create the new Schema.
-To finish, test the newly created Database Schema in Service Center with the **Test Configuration** button and save the schema.
+To finish, test the newly created database schema in Service Center with the **Test Configuration** button and save the schema.

 The script to create the Schema already sets all required permissions.